-The entire cost of the program is $8,495.
-Tuition is payable in two installments, the first before in May, 2020; the second in October, 2020.
+The entire cost of the program is $8,595.
+Tuition is payable in two installments, the first in May, the second in October, 2023.

 Fellowships are available and based on a combination of writerly promise and financial need.
 We strive to locate support for our students who need it, and may offer awardees anywhere from 25% to 75% support, depending on our funding year, and the number of successful applicants.
 You can apply for a fellowship when filling out the Memoir Incubator application.